Solutions

 What is the CHA framework?

-Incident Analytics has reviewed the control design and effectiveness for thousands of organisations across industries for many years.
+Incident Analytics has reviewed the control design and effectiveness for leading high hazard organisations across industries for many years.
 This has led to the unique development of our evidence-based approach to analysing control effectiveness.

 1. Control design